 - how to talk to boss about quitting

-- how do you tell your boss you are quitting
+- how to tell your boss youre quitting

-- what to say to your boss when quitting
+- suggestions on how to tell your boss you are quitting

-- how to tell your employer you quit
+- simple how to tell how tell your boss you quit